-Data privacy, security and reliability
+Data privacy, security, and reliability

-Our number one value at Dropbox is 'Be worthy of trust', and we don't take that lightly.
-We believe it's vital that data, teams and devices are protected wherever they are.
-At the core of all our products is our comprehensive security, compliance and privacy programme: the Dropbox Trust Programme.
-Our programme is constantly evolving to respond to market changes and new challenges.
-Up-to-date resources regarding compliance with security, data storage and privacy standards and regulations are available on our website.
+Our number one value at Dropbox is "Be worthy of trust," and we don't take that lightly.
+We believe it's vital that data, teams, and devices are protected wherever they are.
+At the core of all our products is our comprehensive security, compliance, and privacy program-the Dropbox Trust Program.
+Our program is constantly evolving to respond to market changes and new challenges.
+Up-to-date resources regarding compliance with security, data storage, and privacy standards and regulations are available on our website.

-Our Privacy Policy describes the handling and protection of user information, including how we collect, use and store your personal data when you use Dropbox services.
+Our Privacy Policy describes the handling and protection of user information, including how we collect, use, and store your personal data when you use Dropbox services.

-More information about our approach to data privacy, security and reliability is also available in our 2021 ESG Impact Report, Privacy and Data Protection White Paper, Dropbox Business Security White Paper, Acceptable Use Policy (AUP), biannual Transparency at Dropbox report and Guiding Principles for responding to government data requests.
+More information about our approach to data privacy, security, and reliability is also available in our 2021 ESG Impact Report, Privacy and Data Protection whitepaper, Dropbox Business Security Whitepaper, Acceptable Use Policy (AUP), biannual Transparency at Dropbox report, and Guiding Principles for responding to government data requests.